sid-fou/CTF-WriteUps/VulnLawyers.md

 - Checked out the profile section in the logged-in account.
 The app made an AJAX request to `/lawyers-only-profile-details/4`, which returned a JSON response with the user’s name, email, and password in plaintext.

-- Manually changed the profile ID in the URL (`/1`, `/2`, etc.) and pulled the same info for other accounts-including passwords for everyone, and one response had a flag too.
+- Manually changed the profile ID in the URL (`/1`, `/2`, etc.) and pulled the same info for other accounts, including passwords for everyone, and one response had a flag too.

   <img width="2048" height="444" alt="flag5" src="https://github.com/user-attachments/assets/af89691f-f4d6-473e-a016-7a503fda9f13" />